 The Office of Recommendations also coordinates advocacy efforts with board members to bring high-level attention to important safety issues.
-For example, after the Kleen Energy investigation, recommendations' staff and the CSB Board presented at NFPA committee meetings and publicly supported the development and dissemination of a new gas safety standard created in response to a CSB recommendation. board members also made public appearances in support of a new law in Connecticut that prohibits unsafe gas blows (also the result of a CSB recommendation), and met with representatives of the International Code Council (ICC) to promote prohibition of gas blows in their codes and standards.
+For example, after the Kleen Energy investigation, recommendations staff and the CSB Board presented at NFPA committee meetings and publicly supported the development and dissemination of a new gas safety standard created in response to a CSB recommendation.
+Board members also made public appearances in support of a new law in Connecticut that prohibits unsafe gas blows (also the result of a CSB recommendation), and met with representatives of the International Code Council (ICC) to promote prohibition of gas blows in their codes and standards.

-2. Emphasize Board and staff advocacy of a "Most Wanted Chemical Safety Improvements" Program
+2. Emphasize Board and staff advocacy of a "Most Wanted Chemical Safety Improvements" Program change.

-The CSB uses an aggressive plan of strategic advocacy to ensure that its safety message is well understood and brings about positive change.
 For the CSB, strategic advocacy means identifying priority interests of the agency and guiding the delivery of a coordinated set of key messages to critical target audiences using different channels and methods.